cliosight/cliosight_templates/overview.md

 ## Form <a name="form"></a>

 A form in Cliosight is the standard method for populating tables.
 Data from a CSV file can also be imported through a form.
 It can have any number of nested sub-forms.
-With the 'pre_html' and 'post_html' JSON tags, it can function like a web page.
+With the 'pre_html' and 'post_html' JSON tags, it can appear like a static web page.
 A form is complete, except for the limitation that it can only have one submit button.

 Pre-defined values in input fields like a drop-down menu or multi-select option may contain column values of a [Report](#report).
-By using a report which is not public, access to a field can also be restricted by an admin.
-Forms can be grouped together in a [Dashboard](#dashboard).
+By using a report which is not public, access to a field can also be restricted by an admin user.
+Two or more forms can be grouped together in a [Dashboard](#dashboard).

 [Click here](https://github.com/cliosight/introduction/blob/main/form_json_format.css) to view all JSON tags that can be used within a form definition.